kpraneeth3456/JWT-Authentication/README.md

 -node index.js (To get the application running)

 Working:
--User has to enter his email and password to register his account.(Use any third-party rest-client like Postman on port 3000) -If the email already exists in the database it sends an error message and if the email does not exist it saves to the database.
+-User has to entdsder his email and password to register his account.(Use any third-party rest-client like Postman on port 3000)
+-If the email already exists in the database it sends an error message and if the email does not exist it saves to the database.
 -If the user is signed up then he can go ahead and Sign-in with same username and password.
 -If the credentials are matched then a JSON web token will be sent to the client in the header.